glasses-language-approaches-regional-multilingual-websites

 • And don’t forget code internationalization and localization (i18n)

-A natural first step towards solving these localization challenges should be common to every proposed solution—namely that of structured content.
-Localization often entails reuse of content in different contexts, and structured content is the principle that enables reuse.
+A natural first step towards solving these localization challenges should be structured content.

 For our purposes, we use the concepts of “translation” and “localization”: